hridyeshh/PaperBoxd/README.md

 ## Contributing

-PaperBoxd is open source, but contributions are managed through our internal development process.
+PaperBoxd is open source, but contributions are managed through my internal development process.